Whimsy Stick

 Structured sessions should wait until at least 12 months, ideally 14 to 18 months when growth plates have fully closed.
 Before that age, the explosive lateral movement carries real injury risk to developing joints.
 Puppies from 6 months can do gentle lure work: slow drag on the ground, no jumping, 2 to 3 minutes maximum.
 This builds foundational engagement and the drop-it cue without joint stress.

 Because physical exercise and neurological regulation are not the same thing.
-A structured routine completes the full eye-stalk-chase-catch-possess sequence, which produces neural fatigue that running alone doesn’t touch.
+A structured routine completes the full eye-stalk-chase-catch-possess sequence, which produces neural fatigue that running alone does not touch.
 A Border Collie who runs five miles a day but whose herding drive never gets a proper outlet will still show drive-related behavioral problems.
 The sequence has to complete, including the drop-it and all-done cue, for genuine calm to follow.

 Lightweight, fast-moving lures that mimic small prey movement tend to work best.
 Feather, fleece, and fur lures all work well depending on the individual dog.
 The key is matching the lure to what actually triggers engagement for your specific dog.
 The Whimsy Stick quick-swap lure system lets you test different options without buying a new pole each time.